How educational psychology can help

 - improve a child's learning or behaviour

-- help children with learning or behaviour difficulties to cope with their work in class
+- help children with learning or behavioural difficulties to cope with their work in class

 Most problems are dealt with by the school.
 If the school thinks that a child or young person might have special educational needs of some sort they will first of all discuss the issues and what steps might be taken with the parents or carers.